jayden-chan/puggies/docs/Development.md

 Use a descriptive yet concise name for the migration so developers know what it does.
 See the [migration best practices](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) documentation for more info.

+### Demo Parser Versioning
+When making updates to the demo parser it is important to increment the `ParserVersion` if necessary.
+Parsed matches are tagged in the database with the version of the demo parser used to parse them.
+Breaking changes to the parser will require incrementing the `ParserVersion` so that the demos in the database get re-analyzed with the new logic.

+Some examples of changes to the parser that would require changing the `ParserVersion`:
+* Changing the `Match`, `MatchData` or `MetaData` types
+* Changing the semantic meaning of any field in the `MatchData` type, whether as a bug fix or feature change

 #### Documentation
 * [demoinfocs-golang](https://pkg.go.dev/github.com/markus-wa/demoinfocs-golang/v2#section-readme)